TLS certificate monitoring and inventory

 Continuously monitor the certificates used by your websites, APIs, and other TLS endpoints.
 Connects on a schedule and validates what’s presented during the TLS handshake.

-Works for any protocol where the TLS handshake happens immediately after the TCP connection is established (e.g. HTTPS, FTPS implicit, SMTPS, IMAPS and POP3S).
+Works for any protocol where the TLS handshake happens immediately after the TCP connection is established (for example HTTPS, FTPS implicit, SMTPS, IMAPS, and POP3S).

 Screenshot of CertObserver’s endpoint monitor list showing e.g. days until expiration.